OddOneOut/bwp-google-xml-sitemaps/readme.txt

 The unrivaled flexibility this plugin offers is the ability to define your custom sitemaps using modules.
 Each module is a actually .php file that tell BWP Google XML Sitemap how to build a sitemap file.
 You can extend default modules or create completely new ones.
 This plugin also comes with a convenient base class for developing modules with easy to use and thoroughly documented API.
 Since modules can be defined by you, there's no limitation what a sitemap can have (for example you can bypass the 50,000 URL limit, as stated above).
 There's one limitation, though: your imagination ;) .
 Oh, did I mention that you can even use module to create another sitemapindex?

-**Detailed Log and Debugging mode**
+**Detailed Sitemap Log and Debug**

 Developing modules needs debugging and this plugin makes that so easy for any developers.

-There are two kinds of logs: sitemap log and build log.
-Sitemap log tells you what sitemaps you have and when they were last requested/updated while build log tells you what's going on when a particular sitemap is built.
-The debug mode helps you trace errors in modules conveniently!
+There are two kinds of logs: sitemap item log and sitemap generation log.
+Sitemap item log tells you what and when sitemaps are generated while sitemap generation log tells you how they are generated.

+As of version 1.3.0 there are two debug modes, namely "Debug" and "Debug extra", read more [here](http://betterwp.net/wordpress-plugins/google-xml-sitemaps/#sitemap_log_debug) to know how to make the most out of them.

 **For a complete feature list, please visit this [plugin's official page](http://betterwp.net/wordpress-plugins/google-xml-sitemaps/)**

+Please don't forget to rate this plugin [5 shining stars](http://wordpress.org/support/view/plugin-reviews/bwp-google-xml-sitemaps?filter=5) if you like it, thanks!

 **Important Notes**